By Pawan Aug. 14, 2019

 After Tendulkar, it is safe to say that Dhoni was the next mass player, the one who could arouse passions with his nonchalant demeanour, selfless play, and brutal hitting.

 It’s been eight long years since Dhoni realised the dreams of a billion Indians.
-He has always appeared the type who is wary of overstaying his welcome.
-If he springs another surprise and announces his retirement before the World Cup, it will no doubt be a crushing blow to his fans.
-But all signs point to the fact that he will wield the keeper’s gloves in the 2019 World Cup.
 He has accomplished more than any Indian captain.
 His legacy is already secure, his story an inspiration to millions.

 There are great players.
 But very few endear themselves to adoring crowds who root for them, wherever they go.
 After Tendulkar, it is safe to say that Dhoni was the next mass player, the one who could arouse passions with his nonchalant demeanour, selfless play, and brutal hitting.
 The most critical facet of his rise to the top of India’s cricketing pantheon is that he gave people from small towns the licence to dream impossible dreams.
 In 2001, he was a railway ticket collector.
 In 2005, he was taking the Pakistani and Sri Lankan bowlers to the cleaners.
-It was these qualities that allowed Dhoni to march to victory on this day in 2011 – and on the seventh anniversary of his triumph, I’d like to hazard a guess.
+It was these qualities that allowed Dhoni to march to victory in 2011.

-Just like Dhoni and his boys wanted to win the cup for Tendulkar in 2011, Team India will want to win in for someone else in 2019.
+Just like Dhoni and his boys wanted to win the cup for Tendulkar in 2011, Team India will want to win it for someone else in 2019.

 They will want to win it for MS Dhoni.

 This is an updated version of a story published earlier.